 Appendix A - Definitions and explanatory notes Act 1989, as amended by s.12 of the Children and Families Act 2014.
 Chronological Year This is the group of children usually taught together according to their date of birth.
 Children born between 1 September and 31 August have the same chronological Year Group.
-Group Common This is the name for the application form provided by a local authority.
-They must be used for Application Form any application for admission to a school at the normal point of admission.
-For this school that means at the beginning of Reception.
-The form provided by the local authority where the child lives must be used, regardless of where the school is.
-For the normal round, parents of Devon-resident children can apply online at www.devon.gov.uk/admisisonsonline.
-For In-Year applications to Devon schools, parents of children can also apply at www.devon.gov.uk/admissionsonline wherever the child lives.
-Parents who are unable to apply online can request hard copies of the forms: the D-CAF1 and the D-CAF respectively.
+Group Common This is the name for the application form provided by the LA.
+They must be used for any Application Form normal round admissions application.
+The form provided by the LA where the child lives must be used, regardless of where the school is.
+For In-Year applications to Devon schools, parents of all children can apply via the Devon Admissions Team (see D-CAF, D-CAF1 and D-CAF6 below).
 Compulsory School Children reach compulsory school age on the prescribed day following their 5th birthday (or on their fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 August, 31 Age December and 31 March.
-Data Protection Where one parent seeks information about an application for admission or to locate a child, we will seek a view from the LA about what information should be made available.
-The priority will be to safeguard the child and immediate family.
-The school and the LA will seek confirmation and evidence from the parent living with the child that there is no lawful reason why information should be withheld from the non-resident parent.
-D-CAF (and Devon's Common Application Form for In-Year admissions, enabling a parent to name up to D-CAF6) 3 schools.
-This is available from the Local Authority and online.
-The D-CAF6 is an application form available in school and provided to a parent where the school is able to confirm a place direct with a parent in certain circumstances.
-Where a parent visits the school, we may invite the parent to complete a D-CAF6 instead of a D-CAF in cases where: a child moves into the area and the parent only intends to apply for a place here and at no other school, and the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and we have a confirmed vacancy in the relevant Year Group.
-This serves as a school application form rather than a Common Application Form and allows for children to start here as soon as possible when they are new to the area.
+The D-CAF is Devon's common application form for In-Year admissions, enabling a parent D-CAF, D-CAF1 and to name up to 3 schools.
+D-CAF6 The D-CAF1 is Devon's common application form for normal round applications for primary and infant schools, enabling a parent to name up to 3 schools.
+The D-CAF6 is Devon's common application form for In-Year admissions, available only in school and provided to a parent where the school is able to confirm a place direct with a parent in certain circumstances.
+Where a parent visits the school, we may invite the parent to complete a D-CAF6 instead of a D-CAF in cases where: a child moves into the area and the parent only intends to apply for a place here and at no other school, and the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and we have a confirmed vacancy in the relevant Year Group, This serves as a school application form and allows for children to start here as soon as possible when they are new to the area.
 If the child already has a school place locally, the application must be made on the D-CAF and admission would normally be at the beginning of the next term.
 A formal decision letter will follow from the Devon Admissions Team in all cases.
-Deferred Admission Places are offered for full-time admission at the beginning of the September term after the fourth birthday.
-That is before children reach compulsory school age.
-All parents have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches compulsory school age.
+Deferred Admission Places for normal round admission here are offered for full-time admission at the beginning of the September term after the fourth birthday.
+That is before children reach compulsory schooling age.
+Deferred admission is where a child puts off admission into a Reception class until later in

+Deferred admission is where a child puts off admission into a Reception class until later in the same academic year until the start of the term after the fifth birthday.
+All parents have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches compulsory schooling age.

 Provided a parent informs us that the place is to be deferred to the beginning of the spring or summer term, it will be held open until then.
 Places can be deferred beyond the start of the spring term or the summer term, depending on the child's birthdate.
-Please see the table below.
+Please see the table above.

-We encourage parents to discuss deferred or part-time admission with us and any other education, social or health care professionals working with them.
+We encourage parents to discuss deferred or part-time admission with us and any other professionals working with them.